PinionTech/alertbirds-endpoint/readme.md

 ## Installation

+1. Clone this repository
+2. Run npm install to install the dependencies
+3. Complete conf/conf.js
-Clone this repository, configure it, and point your Alert Birds at it.
+4. Point your Alert Birds at it.

 alertbirds-endpoint also exposes /health which responds with 200 or 503, depending on how healthy it's feeling.
 This designed to point a third party monitoring service at.
 Someone must watch the watcher.